ritua2/BOINCatTACC/README.md

 ### TACC-2-BOINC project ###

 This project provides a conduit for routing High-Throughput Computing (HTC) jobs from TACC rsources to BOINC clients (which run on volunteered hardware resources).
+The code in this repository can be customized for supporting similar projects at other institutions as well.

+This repository includes the following:

+1) Front-end code for the TACC-2-BOINC website.
+2) Scripts and API that run on the BOINC server for pulling job requests from TACC resources and pushing the requests to BOINC clients.
+3) A back-end script that can be run on TACC resources for determining if a job can be run on BOINC clients, or whether it should be run on TACC resources only.
+4) A system for generating docker images from source code.

 ## Updates to the BOINC-Docker system created by [Marius Millea][1]